 Stone bead bracelets work best when they’re not overdone.
 Don’t load up a full forearm’s worth of stone bead bracelets.
 Instead, look for the right bracelet or bracelets, then pair them up accordingly.

 The stone bead bracelet has more going on than other, more minimal bracelets.
-Consider wearing it as a standalone bracelet opposite your
+Consider wearing it as a standalone bracelet opposite your watch, or perhaps stack it with your dive

 The Alexander McQueen Black Skull Bracelet shown here is a great example of a bracelet you can wear entirely on its own.